abhishek-singh512/Assignment-CloudBees/README.md

 ```
 Use Postman to test the implemented APIs.
 Verify that the endpoints behave as expected and handle various scenarios.

+Postman is a popular API client tool used for testing and debugging APIs.
+It allows developers to send HTTP requests to the backend server and inspect the responses.
+In this project, Postman can be employed to interact with the RESTful endpoints exposed by the Spring Boot application.
+Developers can use Postman to test the ticket purchase API, retrieve user details, allocate seats, remove users from the train, and modify user seats, thereby ensuring the proper functioning of the backend APIs.
 ```
 ## #Configure MySQL:
 ```
 Update application.properties with MySQL database connection details.
 Configure Hibernate dialect and other properties.

+MySQL is chosen as the relational database management system (RDBMS) for storing and managing data related to train ticket purchases and user details.
+Spring Boot provides seamless integration with MySQL through Spring Data JPA, allowing developers to define entities, repositories, and service layers to interact with the database.
+MySQL stores information such as user details (first name, last name, email address), ticket purchases (from, to, price paid), and seat allocations (user-seat mapping), enabling efficient data storage and retrieval for the application.
 ```
 ### Publish to GitHub:
 ```